-Weikeng Industrial Co., Ltd. (the Company) was incorporated in Taiwan as a company limited by shares in January 1977 and registered under the Ministry of Economic Affairs, R.O.C.
+Weikeng Industrial Co., Ltd. (the "Company") was incorporated in Taiwan as a company limited by shares in January 1977 and registered under the Ministry of Economic Affairs, R.O.C.
 The address of the Company's registered office is 11F, No.308 Sec.
 1, Neihu Rd., Neihu Dist., Taipei City.
-The major activities of the Company are the purchase and sale of electronic components and computer peripherals, technical service, and the import-export trade business.
+The major activities of the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities") are the purchase and sale of electronic components and computer peripherals, technical service, and the import-export trade business.
+Please refer to note (4)(c) for related information.
 The Company's common shares were listed on the Taiwan Stock Exchange (TSE).

-(2) Approval date and procedures of the financial statements:
+(2) Approval date and procedures of the consolidated financial statements

-The accompanying parent company only financial statements were authorized for issue by the Board of Directors on March 11, 2024.
+These consolidated financial statements were authorized for issue by the Board of Directors on March 11, 2024.